jweigelt/swbf2admin/readme.md

 ## Getting Started

 These instructions will get you a minimal SWBF2Admin setup up and running.
-SWBF2Admin is highly configurable - if you're interested in customizing your SWBF2Admin installation, please also read "Advanced configuration" for further information.
+SWBF2Admin is highly configurable - if you're interested in customizing your SWBF2Admin installation, please also check out "Advanced configuration" for further information.

 ### Prerequisites